Muhammad Ali vs. Cleveland Williams

 - Ali was a 5 to 1 favorite.

 - Many consider this to be Ali's best performance.
-Broadcaster Howard Cosell told author Thomas Hauser: "The greatest Ali ever was as a fighter was against Williams.
+Broadcaster Howard Cosell told Ali biographer Thomas Hauser: "The greatest Ali ever was as a fighter was in Houston against Williams.
 That night, he was the most devastating fighter who ever lived."

-- Mike Tyson, in an interview with Arsenio Hall, said this was his favorite Ali fight.
-"It's Ali at his best," Tyson said.
+- During an appearance on The Arsenio Hall Show in 1989, Mike Tyson said this was his favorite Ali fight.
+"It's Ali at his best," he said.

 - The Ring: Boxing The 20th Century stated: "Ali's jab had never been as blinding; his feet had never seemed so light; his combinations had never flowed so effortlessly.
 At age 24, he was 27-0 (22), and peaking.
 It was time to freeze the moment for the time capsule."